metal3-io/project-infra/jenkins/README.md

   version v1beta1 and branch release-1.3 on Ubuntu
 * **/test-centos-integration-release-1-3** run integration tests with CAPM3 API
   version v1beta1 and branch release-1.3 on CentOS
-* **/test-ubuntu-integration-release-1-2** run integration tests with CAPM3 API
-  version v1beta1 and branch release-1.2 on Ubuntu
-* **/test-centos-integration-release-1-2** run integration tests with CAPM3 API
-  version v1beta1 and branch release-1.2 on CentOS

 Usually, after the integration test part is completed, Jenkins executes another script to clean up the environment first and then deletes the VM.
 However,